-- Gather herbs that grow in unpolluted environment.
-Avoid roads and train rails, factories, pesticide fields and walking trails.
-Many healing plants can be also successfully grown in the home garden or on the window sill
+- Gather ones that grow in the unpolluted environment.
+Avoid roads and train rails, factories, pesticide fields, and walking trails.
+Many healing plants can be also successfully grown in the home garden or on the window sill.

-Medicinal plants gather throughout the year depending on the species and the part of the plant that we intend to gather.
+You can gather medicinal plants throughout the year depending on the species and the part of the plant that you intend to gather.

-Gather them only in dry weather, never in the morning when the dew is still on the grass.
-The best gathering time will be around noon.
+Harvest them only in dry weather, never in the morning when the dew is still on the grass.
+The best gathering time is around noon.

-The plant healing power is reduced in the evening because of circulation of juices during the day and in the evening or at night.
+The plant’s healing power is reduced in the evening because of the circulation of juices during the day and in the evening or at night.
 If it rained, wait for at least 3 days before gathering them.

-You can also consider the moon, when the days are suitable for picking flowers, leaves, roots and fruit.
-This way, active substances of healing plants will be more persistent and will have greater effect.
+You can also consider the moon when the days are suitable for picking flowers, leaves, roots, and fruit.
+This way, active substances of healing plants will be more persistent and will have a greater effect.

 For gathering herbs for tea use the same tools as in gardening: shovel, hoe for digging up roots and other underground parts, scissors for cutting twigs and woody parts, strong knife and gloves.
 It is the best that you store harvested crops in the basket or rarely woven bag.
-Thus you protect plants from damaging.
+Thus you protect them from damage.

 You should never pick up the whole plant if you don’t need it.
-If you just need a flower, only tear the flower and don’t cut any twigs.
-When you gather roots, leave some root in the ground.
+If you just need a flower, tear the flower and don’t cut any twigs.
+When you gather roots, leave some roots in the ground.

-We pick whole plant and leaves usually just before flowering or during flowering when the amount of active ingredients in the plant are the highest.
+We pick the whole plant and leaves usually just before flowering or during flowering when the number of active ingredients in the plant is the highest.

-Cut the plant from five to ten inches above the ground to facilitate her recovery.
-If the plant has several peaks; cut just one or two.
+Cut it from 5-10 inches above the ground to facilitate her recovery.
+If it has several peaks; cut just one or two.

 Never pull the whole plant with roots from the ground.
 If herbs are gentle (as Thyme); we gather all of their above-ground parts.
-You remove the stem and thicker twigs in case of a higher plant because it usually contains less active ingredients.
-If you are gathering leaves; collect only healthy grounded and middle leaves which aren’t eaten from insects and attacked by rust.
+Remove the stem and thicker twigs in case of a higher plant because it usually contains less active ingredients.
+If you are gathering leaves; collect only healthy grounded and middle leaves that aren’t eaten from insects and attacked by rust.

 Pick flowers and inflorescence soon as they open, because they will have more active substances.
 Never gather half-withered blooms.
 Some flowers open at night or in extreme heat so pick them when they are open.

 We usually store herbs that are dry.
-You should dry herbs as soon as possible so don’t wait.
-First, you should see what you have gathered.
+You should dry them as soon as possible, don’t wait.
+First, see what you have gathered.
 Discard everything that is damaged in any way without feeling guilty.
-Clean herbs from soil, dust and bugs before drying them.
+Clean them from soil, dust, and bugs before drying.

-You should dry herbs in dry, clean and airy place, preferably in the attic.
-If you dry herbs outside; they should be dried in the sun so they will be dry as soon as possible.
-This way, herbs will maintain a beautiful color, pleasant scent and many active ingredients while they still capture the power of the sun.
+You should dry herbs in a dry, clean and airy place, preferably in the attic.
+If you dry them outside; put them on the sun so they will be dry as soon as possible.
+This way, they will maintain a beautiful color, pleasant scent, and many active ingredients while they still capture the power of the sun.

 Spread plants in a thin layer on a clean surface, wrapping paper for example.
-Drying process should be quick.
+The drying process should be quick.
 Turn drying herbs or even replace the damp ground during drying.
-If your plants are properly dried, they shouldn’t have much different color from fresh herbs.
+If your plants are properly dried, they shouldn’t have different colors from the fresh ones.